airbnb-optimal-pricing/airbnb_pricing_DS/eb-flask/README.md

 Data cleaning file for zip code and price columns.

 ### training
 Model traning file on cleaned data.
 After testing a multitude of models, a simple ridge regression model minimized our median squared error to an acceptable level.
-Reference our model [training notebooks](https://github.com/airbnb-optimal-pricing/airbnb_pricing_DS/tree/master/notebooks/Modeling) for a more in depth analysis.
+Reference our [modeling](https://github.com/airbnb-optimal-pricing/airbnb_pricing_DS/tree/master/notebooks/Modeling) for a more in depth analysis.

 ### predict